CasualX/format_xml/readme.md

 The resulting string is `<h1>Hello World</h1><b>13</b><ul><li>1*5=5</li><li>2*5=10</li><li>3*5=15</li><li>4*5=20</li><li>5*5=25</li></ul>`.

 Control flow are currently only supported outside tags.
 They are not supported in attributes.
-The expressions for `if` and `for` must be surrounded with parentheses due to macro by example limitations.
+The expressions for `if` and `for` must be surrounded with parentheses due to declarative macro limitations.

 ### Specialised attribute syntax